Naotsun19B/TranslationToolkit-Document/README.md

 No API key is required, and there are no restrictions on the number of translation requests.
 Pronunciation text retrieval is not supported.

+#### ・Microsoft Translator
+The translation is done using the [Microsoft Translator](https://api.rakuten.net/microsoft-azure-org-microsoft-cognitive-services/api/microsoft-translator-text/endpoints).
+Get your API key [here](https://api.rakuten.net/microsoft-azure-org-microsoft-cognitive-services/api/microsoft-translator-text/pricing).
+The number of translation requests depends on the contract plan, but the free plan is 500000/months.
+Pronunciation text retrieval is not supported.

 ### API used for reading text provided by default

 #### ・Google Text To Speech (No API key required)